HEALTHY RIVERS

 putting the plan into action

-Once the South Carolina Department of Health & Environmental Control (SCDHEC) approves a Watershed Based Plan, funds may be available to help cover 60 percent of the costs to implement it.
+Once the South Carolina Department of Environmental Services (SCDES) approves a Watershed Based Plan, funds may be available to help cover 60 percent of the costs to implement it.
 Implementation of these plans helps utilities continue to provide high-quality, affordable drinking water and makes waterways safer for recreation by reducing the levels of bacteria, nutrients, and sediments.

 FUNDING AVAILABILITY